vstoykovbg/cryptopup/README.md

 It's more difficult to steal secrets by recording the mouse movements than by recording the pressed keys on the physical keyboard.

 The hypothetical malware can write your secrets on the memory of your USB devices in a way you can't read them, but the attacker can.
+This is why I suggest to avoid USB keyboards (you may accidentally attach the same keyboard on an online computer, and - it's_gone_meme.jpg - if we assume the malware on the online computer cooperate with the malware on the keyboard's controller).

 ## Download Cryptopup 11
 - IPFS: Qmf8JcNDaaiKkunvnE2mfDQCW1qrczKmDtt4ReNvbXDpMM